Builders please let me know about your version of the #AirbandBazooka by sending me a message or photos on twitter.

 The calculations were done using an online program “coaxdpl.exe” by VE3SQB which is a very handy program, it does all the hard work of calculating the correct element lengths in relation to changing velocity factors of many common coaxial cables and it is available as a small download from this page.

 The cable I selected was RG-213, at around 10-11mm overall diameter, it is a much better coaxial to make the antenna elements, RG-213 makes a wider banded antenna than thinner rg8x or rg-58 types.

-RG-8 cable is also good for making these antennas, its more or less the same as RG-213 ,for our purposes anyway, it also has 0.66 velocity factor..
+RG-8u cable is also good for making these antennas, its more or less the same as RG-213 ,for our purposes anyway, it also has 0.66 velocity factor..

 The most important thing is to select a cable with a 0.66 velocity factor for making this antenna.

 The dielectric of 0.66 vf cable will be a cloudy/milky transparent type, not a solid white like foam.